 Eat Quality Fats – Contrary to the old myth, eating fats doesn’t really make you fat.
 Not all fats are the same though.
 The kind of fats you want to be eating are healthy fats like avocado, extra virgin olive oil, fatty fish like salmon, nuts, seeds, and Greek yogurt.
 Again, deep-fried food and saturated fats are not what you want to be eating, nor is ice cream or candy bars or commercially baked goods.

 Don’t starve yourself – Some people think all they need to do is starve themselves to burn fat but that’s not really a good way to do it.
 Starving yourself can really mess up your metabolism.
 It’s ok to be hungry at times but starving yourself is not the way to go.

 Drink water – Water is the best thing to be drinking.
 It keeps you fuller and keeps you running smoothly.
 Drink at least 100 ounces per day.

 Related: Best Fat Burners For Ripped Abs

 When it comes to getting a nice set of abs cardio can be a great help, it isn’t always necessary but it does help.

-When it comes to cardio the best cardio for burning fat is HIIT (High Intensity Interval Training).
-This is where you do a high intensity exercises like sprint or burpees for a short period of time then rest and do it again.
+When it comes to cardio the best cardio for burning fat is HIIT (High-Intensity Interval Training).
+This is where you do high-intensity exercises like sprint or burpees for a short period of time then rest and do it again.
 Something like 20 seconds of sprinting followed by 40 seconds of rest would be typical.
-You can learn more about HIIT training in out article How and Why to Do HIIT Training.
-You can also get some good sprinting HIIT workouts in our article Fat Blasting HIIT Workouts.
+You can learn more about HIIT training in our article How and Why to Do HIIT Training.
+You can also get some good sprinting HIIT workouts in our article Fat-Blasting HIIT Workouts.

 HIIT isn’t for everyone though.
-If you don’t do HIIT training I would recommend hitting the treadmill for a half hour each workout or using some good finisher exercises after your workout burn fat fast.
+If you don’t do HIIT training I would recommend hitting the treadmill for a half-hour each workout or using some good finisher exercises after your workout to burn fat fast.